ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ![](img/SyntaxTree.svg)

 **Step 2**: Separate
-For each node-kind, define a separator string.
-Then compute edits to speparate it's child with this separator.
+For each node kind, define a separator string.
+Then compute edits to speparate its child with this separator.

 ![](img/FormattingSeparation.svg)